Basics

 - Suggest coordinated edits across related code.

 The import case is the everyday one.
-Type a call to something you have not imported yet, and the missing import is part of what Tab offers.
+Type a call to something you have not imported yet and the import arrives with the suggestion.

 What are jump-in-file and cross-file suggestions?